 Superintendent Antwan Wilson

-“It is my belief that all young people have the ability to achieve at high levels, and that it is our responsibility to ensure that they do.
-This includes having high expectations for students to succeed academically, socially, in their college and career pursuits, and in life.
+I am honored to be your Superintendent for the Oakland Unified School District.
+It is my belief that all young people have the ability to achieve at high levels, and it is the responsibility of educators to ensure that is what happens.
+This includes setting high expectations for students to succeed in life academically and socially - in their college and career pursuits.

 In order to do so, we must embrace our mission as a Full-Service Community District.
 I am excited to work with Oakland families - along with our dedicated educators and school leaders - to prepare all of our students for success.
 I believe we can work together to help Oakland become the premiere urban district in educating students and helping them achieve success.
 Achieving our goal requires sacrifice and commitment on the part of everyone in our community.

 I know we can do it!
 Oakland is a great American city and our students deserve access to quality schools in their neighborhoods and to be taught and inspired by adults committed to their success.
 This is what we are working hard to provide in Oakland, a vision where Every Student Thrives!”

 Beginning his second year as Superintendent, Antwan Wilson is prepared to build upon the work from year one.
 For information on year one, please review the Superintendent's Work Plan One-Year Report.
 This year, while going deeper with the Pathway to Excellence, we aim to:

 Before serving as Superintendent of Oakland Unified School District, Antwan Wilson was the Assistant Superintendent for Post Secondary Readiness in Denver Public Schools for six years where he led Denver’s Middle, High, and Intensive Pathway Schools.